alastorid/rpmbuild/README.md

 # rpmbuild

-Just a pile of rubbish.

-## Use at your own risk.
+ Use at your own risk.

 # useful tips